Let’s be honest, model trains and railways aren’t a cheap hobby. It can cost a LOT but it can be done on a budget.

 Not Just Hornby

-Lastly, although Hornby are the most well known brand for OO gauge and I recommend anyone just beginning start with them (see above) there are many other manufacturers of OO gauge items.
+Lastly, although Hornby is the most well-known brand for OO gauge and I recommend anyone just beginning to start with them (see above) there are many other manufacturers of OO gauge items.

 Look around and you’ll find Dapol, Peco, Bachmann Branchline and Heljan OO gauge locos and/or wagons that will happily run on Hornby track and often for less than Hornby models.

-Model railways aren’t the cheapest hobby but hopefully these tips will help you get started without breaking the bank.
+Model railways aren’t the cheapest hobby but hopefully, these tips will help you get started without breaking the bank.
+And don’t make the same mistakes I did.

 Picture: William J. Grimes, public domain.